 Growing your own popcorn is a fairly simple process.
 A decent-sized harvest of 5 or 6 quarts of popcorn really doesn’t even take up much space in your garden!

 This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

 We eat a lot of popcorn around here.
-We make at least a batch a week, some times more.
-Plain, buttered, caramel and more we love it!!
+We make at least a batch a week, sometimes more.
 We even grind up popcorn in an electric mill to make our own corn meal for corn bread and muffins!!
 One thing we don’t like is microwave popcorn.
 Wow if you want a shock just look at all the junk that goes into a bag of microwave popcorn!
 Yuck!!
-We always pop our own corn with an air popper and we usually use an organic GMO free popcorn.
+We always pop our own corn with an air popper and we usually use organic GMO free popcorn.

 Growing your own Popcorn

 First and most importantly if you are growing your own popcorn you (and your neighbors) can’t grow sweet corn!
 There needs to be at least 100 feet of separation between popcorn and any other type of corn.
 If not, the two types of corn will cross-pollinate and ruin both crops.
 So if you live in a traditional neighborhood then you and all your surrounding neighbors can’t be growing any other corn.
 If you are blessed to live on a large lot then be sure to have that 100-foot separation between the two types of corn.

 Cross-Pollination can be a struggle to understand.
 I wrote a whole post on corn crossing that you can read here.

 Next plant early!
 Most popcorn matures in around 105 days.
 I would plan on at least 3 ½ months from start to finish.
 So be sure to get the corn in the ground right around (or even a little before) your last frost date so that the ears have plenty of time for growing your own popcorn.